skoolkid/skoolkit/sphinx/source/man/bin2sna.py.rst

   Set the origin address.
 The default origin address is 65536 minus the length of file.bin.

+-s, --start `START`
+  Set the address at which to start execution when the snapshot is loaded.
+The default start address is `ORG`.

 -V, --version
   Show the SkoolKit version number and exit.